progit/old-site/_posts/tips/2010-03-02-undoing-merges.markdown

 The first way to solve the problem could be to rewind 'master' back to C8 and then merge the remaining two lines back in again.
 This requires that anyone you're collaborating with knows how to handle rewound heads, but if that's not an issue, this is a perfectly viable solution.
-This is basically how the 'next' branch is handled in the Git project itself.
+This is basically how the 'pu' branch is handled in the Git project itself.

 	$ git checkout master